TikhonJelvis/website/atdp-demo/index.md

 # Haskell

 Haskell is a programming language with similar capabilities to Java, but a very different perspective on programming.
-If you want to learn more, take a look at the wonderful free book [*Learn You a Haskell for Great Good!*][lyah] which is how I started myself.
+If you want to learn more, take a look at the wonderful free book [*Learn You a Haskell for Great Good!*][lyah]---it's where I started myself.

 You can also look at a [static copy][demo] of my demo and the blog post about [factorisation diagrams][factorisation] that it was based on.
+(The afternoon version had a slightly different demo, but similar at a high level.
+I just hid some extra details that are exposed in the linked version.)

 I used the [diagrams][diagrams] library for drawing shapes and [IHaskell][IHaskell] for the interactive programming environment.
 Unfortunately, IHaskell is still a bit experimental, so it might be a bit tricky to install.

+If you have any questions about Haskell, feel free to email me at tikhon@jelv.is.

 ![](haskell.png)

-![][flower]
+![Pretty neat for a few lines of code.][flower]

 [lyah]: http://learnyouahaskell.com/
 [diagrams]: http://projects.haskell.org/diagrams/